aparkerryan27/esp-predator/README.md

 Then go to
 cd robot/btstack/port/esp32
-And run this line to setup and install the btstack files ./integrate_btstack.py
+run this line to setup and install the btstack files ./integrate_btstack.py

+then use idf.py build in the src directory and use ./flash to flash the code to your ESP32 connected robot